mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ## Outcome

-This lab established the security, cost-management, naming, tagging, and resource-organization foundation for the MRTG Azure Fundamentals series.
+This lab established the security, Cost Management, naming, tagging, and resource-organization foundation for the **MRTG Azure Fundamentals: The Bridge** project.

-The completed environment includes:
+The completed environment included:

 - A protected MRTG cloud-operations account
 - Two-step verification